 The basic steps for installing a lift are as follows:

-a.
-Columns are set in place.
+Columns are set in place and temporarily.

-b.
-Carriage is placed between the columns.
+The carriage is placed between the columns.

-c.
-Mechanical lifts, the drive base must be raised to the top of the columns.
+For mechanical lifts, the drive base must be raised to the top of the columns.

-d.
 Gates and enclosures are assembled and set in place.

-e.
 Wiring of electrical components.

 Standard preventative maintenance of the lift is well within the capabilities of a plant maintenance person.